umutbarandemir/SpotifyCloneWithMERN/README.md

 # NOTES

 Leave two spaces at the end for a line break
+ctrl + space -> to get suggestions